 archive for Off the Wall

-Some might say the stereotypical rugged Alaskan fishing guide is inherently socially distant.
-There’s a wide range of personalities, of course – from the gregarious story teller, to the excellent teacher, to the slightly awkward introvert who thrives in the …
+There’s a wide range of personalities, of course – from the gregarious story teller, to the excellent teacher, to the slightly awkward introvert who thrives in the wilderness more than the big city.

 With millions of pristine, wild and remote wilderness on the Alaska Peninsula, it’s easy to find a moment of solace, socially distant from the daily pavement-grind.

-You can’t fully comprehend how remote our Alaska Wilderness SAFARI camp is until you take the ~1.5 hour charter flight from King Salmon to camp.
-The journey over and through the rugged Aleutians Mountains along the distant Pacific coast of …
+You can’t fully comprehend how remote Alaska Wilderness SAFARI is until you take the ~1.5 hour charter flight from King Salmon to camp.
+The journey over and through the rugged Aleutians Mountains along the distant Pacific coast of the Alaska …

 Social gatherings in remote Alaska are encouraged.
 Well, at least, in normal years.